 As I write this I am sitting in my basement, and it occurs to me that I have been blessed with a very picturesque setting.

-Now before you think that this first-time mommy lives in some fairy tale land, let's be clear.
-It took me an hour to get that sleeping baby back to sleep before I got up at 4:20 am to start my day.
+Now before you think that this first-time mommy lives in some fairy tale land, let’s be clear.
+It took me an hour to get that sleeping baby back to sleep before I got up at 4:20 a.m. to start my day.
 That roaring wood stove was a struggle to lite.
 The dog tried to run away.
-The coffee pot only made ¾ths a pot.
+The coffee pot was only made 3/4ths of a pot.
 I opened my email and to my dismay, it is filled to the brim.
 Before I could sit down, I remembered the large bag of cloth diapers upstairs that needed washing.

 So, like a good crunchy mama, I spent time spraying poop off diapers, separating covers and inserts, and putting the poopy, smelly mess in the wash.
 And to be honest, I cracked open my bible, did my devotional, and immediately realized my thoughts were anywhere but soaking in the goodness and healing power of scripture.